 "This was surprising, even to those of us already working in this area," says the lead researcher Chen, a multiple time National Science Foundation (NSF) awardee.
 "It may be easier than we think for criminals to obtain secret information from our wearables by using the right techniques."

 The problem is principally that security isn’t strong enough, the scientists say.
 Smartwatch “size and computing power doesn’t allow for robust security measures, which makes the data within more vulnerable to attack,” they say.

 Indeed some argue that many internet-connected devices at the consumer level, like home IoT, overall aren’t secure.
 Experts say one reason is because the fast development cycle of the new genres doesn't allow enough time for testing.
 And low profit margins in consumer products, such as home IoT devices, and conceivably wearable tech means corners may get cut.

-In any case, encryption isn’t good enough in wearable devices where the “device and host operating system” meet, the Binghamton team says.
+In any case, encryption isn’t good enough in wearable devices where the device and host operating system meet, the Stevens team says.